mr-kwansa/access_control/README.md

 5. Sign out when done.
 ##
 ## Admin user account
-username : admin
+-Username : admin

-password : sysadmin@1
+-Password : sysadmin@1
 ## Usage for Micro Focus Admin
 1. Sign up for a new account if you don't have one already.
 2. Sign in using your credentials.